 Maybe you heard about the Tasmanian Tiger.
 It was hunted to extinction in 1936.
 The last one died in the Hobart Zoo.
 Our unsustainable human activities have consequences to the environment and some animals that lived for centuries are now extinct.
-Therefore knowing about extinct animals, relating them to the ones alive allow us to prepare conservation strategies.
+Therefore knowing about extinct animals, and relating them to the ones alive allow us to prepare conservation strategies.

 Besides the well-known Tasmanian Tiger, what Australian animals are extinct?